 In 2011, some still think that simply rehashing old “tools” and enforcing more “rules” is the way to take safety and human error rates to ‘next level’ performance.
 (Learning how to influence and coach, raising levels of worker engagement, encouraging workers to actually “fix” problems…simply “isn’t practical”)

 Recognizing that you have an issue is the first step toward it’s solution.
+Here you can find Mythical Maids Service of San Francisco.
 Step two is recognizing that “more pencils and paper” does not an effective approach make.

 For freedom from error,